 I WANT TO BRING EQUIPMENT/ITEMS FOR THE REFUGEES, WHAT DO THEY NEED?

-- Needs change constantly.
-You will be provided information regarding this in the travel group you belong to.
+- The needs change constantly.
+You will be provided with information regarding this in the travel group you belong to and what kind of equipment you may bring along.

 WHAT KIND OF PERSONAL EQUIPMENT/ITEMS DO I NEED TO BRING?